Why and How to Keep Important Things in Order.

 To make this distinction clear, we will understand habits in detail.

-In the past eight years of my working life, I observed that how you do the task at hand is not the only measure of productivity and satisfaction.
+In the past eight years of my working life, I observed how you do the task at hand is not the only measure of productivity and satisfaction.
 Your living style, priorities, patience, and certain keystone habits such as discipline, healthy social behavior, hard work decide how good you perform, how well you live your life, and how stable your relationships are.

 I have been working from home for ten months now.
 I have no boss.
 I write.
 I freelance.
 I blog — these three span my earnings, my passion, my work, and my routine.
 I design my schedule, discipline, deadlines, meetings and calls, and priorities.